Frequently Asked Questions (FAQ)

 Who is the contact for meeting program suggestions?

-I would presume that meeting program suggestions can be forwarded to anyone on the board, or recommended at any club meeting.
+Meeting program suggestions can be forwarded to anyone on the board, or recommended at any club meeting.

 When and where does the club meet?